 The demand for this unprocessed food have grown as people become increasingly aware of what's being done to their food and seek alternatives.

-People also want to connect directly with the small farmer who use ethical, organic farming practises and focus on quality, non allergenic, nutrient dense food, something many conventional food supply chains are no longer able to provide.
+People also want to connect directly with the small farmer who use ethical, organic farming practises and focus on quality, non-allergenic, nutrient dense food, something many conventional food supply chains are no longer able to provide.

-Also of interest, three of these four articles were published just weeks before the first news report broke on 10 Dec 2014 about a child who died and others who got sick 'after drinking raw milk', as the mainstream media reported.
+Also of interest, three of these four articles were published just weeks before the first 'killer milk' news report from the Herald Sun broke on 10 Dec 2014 about a child who died and others who got sick 'after drinking raw milk', as the mainstream media reported.
 It became a media frenzy and a witch hunt, in what led to knee-jerk reaction, new regulations by Victorian Minister of Consumer Affairs, Jane Garrett.
-One has to wonder if the way in which all of this was handled, was not a case of jealousy, greed or callousness to further push raw milk out of reach, with shock factor from the media and by ushering new regulation in after Christmas day, while nobody was able to object.
-These 1 Jan 2015 regulations required that a bitter, gag inducing agent be added to all raw milk before sales.
+One has to wonder if the way in which all of this was handled, was not a case of jealousy, greed or callousness to further push raw milk out of reach, with shock factor from the media and by ushering new regulation in after Christmas day, when nobody was able to object.
+These 1 Jan 2015 regulations require that a bitter, gag inducing agent be added to all raw milk before sales.
 Also excessive fines of up to $60 000 for selling or providing raw milk without the bitter agent and threats to cancel the dairy licenses of dairy farmers who sell without the bitter agent.
 Read more:

 One has to wonder if the scaremongering tactics seen in Australian mainstream media, is not a fear inducing methodology to keep these food freedoms from making inroads into Australia.

-4 Raw Milk Articles:
+4 Australian Raw Bath Milk Articles:

 Direct funding model milked by organic dairy brand - 1 Oct 2014